E-CAM/E-CAM-Library/Classical-MD-Modules/modules/Comparative-Metadynamics/readme.rst

 Once this is complete the user may use the Analysis subfolder to analyse the output of the simulations In this folder a single plumed data file needs to be created.
 An example file is provided which may also be used Then the file analyse.ipynb may be run.
-Again, this file will guide the user through the neccessary steps/
+Again, this file will guide the user through the necessary steps

 A brief summary of what analyse.ipynb does is provided below